 Imperative languages allow programmers to give the computer ordered lists of instructions without necessarily having to explicitly state the task.
 It can be thought of being the opposite of declarative programming.

 Structured programming languages aim to provide some form of noteworthy structure to a language, such as intuitive control over the order in which statements are executed (if X then do Y otherwise do Z, do X while Y is Z).
 Such languages generally deprecate "jumps", such as those provided by the goto statement in C and C++.

 Although it is sometimes used as a synonym for imperative programming, a procedural programming language can also refer to an imperative structured programming language which supports the concept of procedures and subroutines (also known as functions in C or C++).

 Object-Oriented programming (sometimes abbreviated to OOP) is a subset of structured programming which expresses programs in the terms of "objects", which are meant to model objects in the real world.
 Such a paradigm allows code to be reused in remarkable ways and is meant to be easy to understand.

 Does a language have a formal standard?
-This can be very important to ensure that programs written to working with one compiler/interpreter will work with another.
+This can be very important to ensure that programs written to work with one compiler/interpreter will work with another.
 Some languages are standardized by the American National Standards Institute (ANSI), some are standardized by the International Organization for Standardization (ISO), and some have an informal but de-facto standard not maintained by any standards organization.

 The Features of C++ as a Language